oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   The existence of a Session, even if the rest of the Session State is empty.

--   The Clients subscriptions, including any Subscription Identifiers.
+-   The Client's subscriptions, including any Subscription Identifiers.

 -   QoS 1 and QoS 2 messages which have been sent to the Client, but have not been completely acknowledged.